Arrive at the airport for your overnight flight to Penang via Kuala Lumpur.

 We guarantee there are never any hidden costs or surcharges, inflated prices or artificial discounts.

-Daily breakfast and three lunches are included, meaning you are free to experience traditional cuisine at local restaurants for the remaining meals.
+Daily breakfast and five lunches are included, meaning you are free to experience traditional cuisine at local restaurants for the remaining meals.

 Single and upgraded rooms are subject to availability at the relevant supplement.